alexapostolu/kingdoms/README.md

 # nighthawk-kingdoms

-A multiplayer mobile game.
-Players will have the chance to build their own kingdom, train their army, and attack rivalling armies.
+A multiplayer mobile game available for Steam and Andriod.
+Players will have the chance to build their own kingdom, train an army, and attack rivalling players.

 **Under Development**